 Emulation of western models on the one hand, and cultivation of distinctiveness and originality on the other, are in large part responsible for the allure of Budapest.

-Fly at c.
-8.45am from London Heathrow to Budapest (British Airways).
-After a light lunch cross the Danube on the 19th century Chain Bridge (built by Scotsman Adam Clark) to the hill-top Castle District of Buda.
-Within the 18th- & 19th-century Royal Palace are the remains of its mediaeval and Renaissance predecessors.
+A morning architectural walk in and around Vörösmarty Square, heart of the inner city of Pest, includes the Art Nouveau bank, the Vigado concert hall and the impressive Moorish revival Dohány Street Synagogue.
+After lunch, cross the Danube to the hill-top Castle District of Buda.
+Visit the Gothic Matthias Church.
+Within the 18th- & 19th-century Royal Palace are the remains of its medieval and Renaissance predecessors.
 The National Gallery housed here has a marvellous collection of Hungarian art from the Middle Ages to the present day.

-All-day excursion.
 Travel by coach along the course of the Danube to Esztergom.
-Visit Hungary’s first cathedral, the Bakócz chapel and the Christian Museum, one of the finest in the country.
+Visit Hungary’s first cathedral, its marble chapel and the Christian Museum, one of the finest in the country.
+In the afternoon return to Pest via the Neo-Gothic Parliament building.

-£1,670.
-This includes: air travel (economy class) on scheduled British Airways flights (Airbus A320); coach travel for transfers and excursions and by Metro on some occasions; accommodation as described below; breakfasts, 1 lunch, 3 dinners with wine; admission charges; all tips for restaurant staff, drivers and guides; all airport and state taxes; the services of the lecturer and Hungarian local guide.
-Single supplement £260 (double for single occupancy).
-Price without flights £1,400.
+Air travel (economy class) on scheduled British Airways flights (Airbus A320); coach travel for transfers and excursions and by Metro on some occasions; accommodation as described below; breakfasts, 1 lunch, 3 dinners with wine; admission charges; all tips for restaurant staff, drivers and guides; all airport and state taxes; the services of the lecturer and Hungarian local guide.

 There is quite a lot of walking on the excursions, some on uneven or cobbled ground.
 Average distance by coach per day: 10 miles.